Regret After Leaving a Medical Career Behind

 One Man’s Regret After Leaving a Medical Career Behind

 “I left medicine after two years,” he told me.
 After two difficult years of studying the medical sciences in Pakistan, he decided it was not for him.
 Now he is a police officer in Pakistan on a one-year leave for an academic fellowship at the University of Minnesota.

 Did he regret leaving medicine?
 Absolutely.
-His sister and numerous friends are now physicians, earning the equivalent of $10,000 to $30,000 US dollars per month in private practice in Pakistan.
+His sister and numerous friends are now physicians, earning the equivalent of anywhere from $10,000 to $30,000 US dollars per month in private practice in Pakistan.
 He earns about $2,000 a month and lives under the constant threat of being targeted by terrorists as an officer of the peace.